amber LED light fixtures

-What is Amber LED, and What is it Used For?
+What is Amber LED, and What are these LEDs Used For?

 As lighting specialists, we receive many questions about the various types of LED light.
 One of these categories is what is known as amber LED.
 Amber LED may refer to several things.
 Although one might think it just describes any orange-colored light that’s easy on the eyes, there are so many more aspects of this versatile color than many people might assume.
 Amber LED is not a monolith, and although it may look uniform to the untrained eye, there are many different applications and wavelengths of this category of light.